 First and foremost, I listen.
 I listen without judgement, assumptions or interruptions.
 I ask strategic questions of various types to help connect the dots between your words, ideas and behaviours in order to identify factors that may be blocking your progress in life or towards a particular goal.
 I also closely monitor your physical cues as you speak and reflect any useful observations back to you in a way only a trained outside observer can.

 I use a variety of coaching approaches to help you identify barriers to your goal achievement and use this information to work with you to create a dynamic curriculum document to keep track of your progress.
-This curriculum includes action plans and supplementary materials and homework.
+This curriculum includes action plans, supplementary materials and homework.
 Action plans are documents which outline the steps you will take over agreed-upon periods of time.
-For Vanguard package clients, I also utilise my demonstrated curriculum development skills to create a custom handout after each session, further facilitating your completion of tasks we’ve agreed upon .
+For Vanguard package clients, I also utilise my demonstrated curriculum development skills to create a custom worksheet after each session, further facilitating your completion of tasks we’ve agreed upon .

 I will check in with you between sessions to see how you are progressing.
 If you are not meeting your targets by the agreed-upon dates, I will work with you to get to the bottom of what is holding you back.

 Are you just going to shout at me and tell me what to do like those self-help gurus I’ve seen in the media?

-Absolutely not.
+Absolutely not!
 My coaching methods do not involve breaking clients down to build them back up again.
 I do not have a goal of making you cry or hate yourself just to turn around and implant a belief that working with me is the only way for you to feel good about yourself again.
-This would be totally against my ethics.
+This would be totally against my ethics and those of the International Coaching Federation.